dashcambike/dashcam-for-your-bike-site/_pages/pendingpost.md

 Thank you for your 311 Report.
 It has been sent to your city's 311 line.

-It will be posted online shortly in a compilation video that we generate and post on instagram.
+It will be posted online shortly on Twitter.

-Please follow [@dashcambike](https://instagram.com/dashcambike) to be notified when your report is shared for discussion online.
+Please follow [@dashcambike](https://twitter.com/dashcambike) to be notified when your report is shared for discussion online.